 CUPRA experienced similar positive results.
 “The brand integration drove a more than 4% awareness lift and helped us reach over 2 million unique users in our core target group,” says Fiordispina.

-Tip for marketers: Adapt your content for changing viewing behaviours
+Tip for marketers: Adapt your content strategy for changing viewing behaviours

-With 33% of the Eifel Grand Prix audience watching on mobile phones and 30% via a connected television – plus over 90% of millennials saying they watch sports videos on YouTube – it pays to get your digital video strategy right.
-Ensure your content and campaigns work in multiple formats.
-Utilise the YouTube Mockup Tool to see how an ad will appear on fullscreen, desktop, and mobile.
+With 33% of the Eifel Grand Prix audience watching on mobile phones and 30% via a connected television – plus over 90% of millennials saying they watch sports videos on YouTube – it pays to get your digital video and YouTube strategy right.
+Create content and campaigns that work in multiple formats.
+Utilise the YouTube Mockup Tool to see how ad formats will appear on fullscreen, desktop, and mobile.